juju/juju-gui/docs/macos-multipass.md

 # Juju GUI and multipass

-This document describes how to set up a development environment for the Juju GUI on macos with multipass.
+This document describes how to set up a development environment for the Juju GUI on macOS with multipass.
 The *Initial setup* section must be done only once initially.
 The *Working with the GUI* section describes the daily routine of switching to GUI branches under review and QAing them.